Process

 Competitive Analysis

-Based on my interviews, I looked into companies that were mentioned to gain an understanding of their
+Based on these interviews, I looked into companies that were mentioned to gain an understanding of their

 successes and faults.
 Here are the Top 3 that I learned and gleaned from: